liqunbio/liqunbio.github.io/index.md

 ## Research Interests

-***The overall interest of mine is to understand genetic and epigenetic mechanisms related to disease processes using omics methods.*** <br>
+***The overall interest is to understand genetic and epigenetic mechanisms related to disease processes using multiple omics methods.*** <br>
 Genetics <br>
 Genomics <br>
 Embryonic development <br>